koo-eunha/python-translator/README.md

 ## Installation

-Install the googletrans package using pip through Command Prompt on your local computer.
+Install the googletrans package using pip through Command Prompt on your local computer before running the program.
 ```
 pip install googletrans==3.1.0a0
 ```